Universal quantum computing with qubits embedded in trapped-ion qudits: Abstract

 \section{Abstract}

-Recent developments in qudit-based quantum computing open interesting possibilities for scaling quantum processors without increasing the number of physical information carriers.
-One of the leading platforms in this domain is based on trapped ions, where efficient control of systems up to six levels has been demonstrated.
-In this work, we propose a method for compiling quantum circuits in the case, where qubits are embedded into qudits of various dimensionalities ($d$).
-Two approaches, the first, based on using higher qudit levels as ancillas, which can be used already for qutrits ($d=3$), and, the second, embedding qubits into ququarts ($d=4$) are considered.
-In particular, we develop a decomposition scheme of the generalized Toffoli gate using qudits of various dimensionalities, where the M$\o$lmer-S$\o$rensen (MS) gate is used as a basic quantum operation.
-As our approach uses the MS gate, we expect that our findings are directly applicable to trapped-ion-based qudit processors.
+Recent developments in qudit-based quantum computing, in particular with trapped ions, open interesting possibilities for scaling quantum processors without increasing the number of physical information carriers.
+Here we propose a method for compiling quantum circuits in the case, where qubits are embedded into qudits of experimentally relevant dimensionalities, $d=3,\ldots,8$, for the trapped-ion platform.
+In particular, we demonstrate how single-qubit, two-qubit, and multiqubit gates can be realized using single-qudit operations and the M$\o$lmer-S$\o$rensen (MS) gate as a basic two-particle operation.
+We expect that our findings are directly applicable to the current generation of trapped-ion-based qudit processors.

-\section{Introduction}
+\section{Introduction.}